-Numerous basements are encircled by earth, facilitating the permeation of water from the soil through the walls, leading to the proliferation of mold and mildew.
+Many basements are surrounded by soil, allowing water from the adjacent ground to seep through the walls, which results in the growth of mold and mildew.

 A moisture, mold, and mildew-resistant drywall such as PURPLE®drywall made by National Gypsum is the best drywall to finish your basement with.
 One step down from that would be Greenboard drywall which is also moisture-resistant, but not mold and mildew resistant.